The homes at Eddington are managed by Lodge Property Services who are part of the Cambridge University Accommodation Service.

-10. How do I apply for subsidised housing at Eddington?
+25. How do I apply for key worker housing at Eddington?

 - Register with the University Accommodation Service.
-This will give you access to the range of properties which the Service has, including privately rented accommodation and University homes.
+This will give you access to a range of properties, including privately rented accommodation and University homes.
 These are not just the homes at Eddington (North West Cambridge Development), which are managed by Lodge Property Services.

-- Once registered, you may apply for University owned property by completing a questionnaire.
-You may opt to select both market rent and subsidised or only subsidised accommodation.
-Please note that by opting only for subsidised accommodation at Eddington, you may be limiting your chances of being made an offer by the University Accommodation Service elsewhere in Cambridge.
+- Once registered, you may apply for University owned property by completing an online form.
+You may opt to select both market rent and key worker or only key worker accommodation.
+Please note that by opting only for key worker accommodation at Eddington, you may be limiting your chances of being made an offer by the University Accommodation Service elsewhere in Cambridge.

-- You will be informed if you are eligible for housing upon completing the questionnaire.
-You will need to provide proof of your household income as part of the application process.
+- You will be informed if you are eligible for housing upon completing the form.

 - You will be asked to enter a preferred ‘move-in’ date which is used to match the start of your tenancy.
 If you have started a new job or are arriving from overseas you may want this to be similar to your employment start date.
 You need to ensure that your ‘move-in’ date is kept current as otherwise your name will be removed from the waiting list after 14 days of your stated move-in date.

 - We currently have a waiting list in operation and there is high demand, especially for one bedroom apartments.
 The waiting list changes daily as people join and leave the list; we therefore will be unable to advise of your place on the waiting list and are not able to guarantee an offer until it is made.

 26. How do I select the option to rent a room in a four bedroom shared apartment?